AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 6. The flocculator has four pressure sensors attached at equal distances by push-to-connect fittings to measure the pressure differences across the length of the flocculator.
 7. The red effluent line transports wastewater out of the system.

 Water was introduced into the system through the influent line.
-The flow rate of the water was maintained at a constant rate of 1 mL/sec by the water pump which was determined arbitrarily.
-The water was then pumped into the inlet of flow accumulator, which is a reservoir that allows continuous water flow through the system by reducing fluctuations caused by the pump.
+The flow rate of the water was maintained at a constant 1 mL/sec by the water pump.
+This flow rate was determined arbitrarily.
+The water was then pumped into the inlet of flow accumulator, which is a reservoir that allows a continuous flow of water  through the system by reducing fluctuations caused by the pump.
 It consisted of a bottle with two taps: one for the entry of water and the other for the exit.
 At the beginning of an experiment, the bottle was filled with water up to just above the two holes.
 The bottle was then capped to trap the air inside and pressurize itself, thus maintaining the water level at a steady state [(Tsang et. al., 2018)](https://github.com/AguaClara/contact_chamber/blob/master/ContactChamber_Spring2018.md).
 The water then flowed out of the flow accumulator, after which clay was pumped into the water.
 A stock solution of clay was prepared, and the concentration at which it was introduced into the water by the clay pump was determined by the turbidity, measured by the influent turbidimeter.
 The speed of the clay pump was varied by the Proportional - Integral - Derivative (PID) control to reach the target turbidity.

-A stock solution of PACl coagulant with the concentration of 0.1418g/L was also prepared and introduced into the clay-water mixture, after the clay-water mixture was pumped out of the turbidimeter, at a constant rate of 0.05 mL/sec.
+A stock solution of PACl coagulant with the concentration of 0.1418g/L was prepared.
+The coagulant was introduced into the clay-water mixture, at a constant rate of 0.05 mL/sec, after the clay-water mixture was pumped out of the turbidimeter.
 The flow rate contributions by the coagulant and clay pump were neglected since microbore tubing, which has a negligible flow rate contribution, was used.
 The water-clay-coagulant mixture was then pumped into the coiled flocculator.

 The coiled flocculator was made of tubing wound around a cardboard tube.
 This was the section where the clay particles collide with coagulant particles to form flocs [(Selimgir, M., Lo, R., Matai, K., 2018)](https://github.com/AguaClara/high_g_flocculation/blob/master/HighGFlocculation_Spring2018_ResearchReportFinalDraft.md).
 Four pressure sensors were attached, at equal distances, to the flocculator.
 The sensors measured the difference in pressure between the two points where they were attached.
 Four sensors were used in order to determine how the pressure, and thus, head loss changed along the length of the flocculator.
 Finally, the water was pumped out of the system through the effluent line.
+See the manual for a detailed image of the flocculator.

 #### Cleaning
 After each experimental trial, air bubbles were introduced into the system at 1 rpm by the air pump.
 Water was also continually pumped at 76 rpm by the water pump to carry the air bubble through the flocculator.
 This cleaning system was used to scrape and clean any coagulant buildup on the flocculator wall in preparation for the next trial.
 Any fluids that entered the microbore tubing during the experiment, while the air pump was off, was contained in the 1L bottle attached to the air pump.

 ### Procedure

-The system was fully automated through Process Control and Data Acquisition (ProCoDA) to run through three trials at a time at each target turbidity (100, 80, 60, 40, 20 NTU), starting at the highest turbidity target and ending with the lowest.
-PID CONTROL turns on the clay pump and runs for 15 minutes to allow for the system to reach and maintain the target turbidity.
-The next state, EXPERIMENT, starts the coagulant pump and runs for three hours.
-This is the state from which the team collects data.
-After EXPERIMENT is CLEANING (AIR) which runs for four minutes.
-This state stops the coagulant and clay pump and starts the 1 RPM air pump to introduce air into the system.
-The last state is CLEANING (WATER) which runs for five minutes and turns off the air pump to allow the water to force the air bubbles through the system.
+The system was fully automated through Process Control and Data Acquisition (ProCoDA) to run three trials at each of the target turbidity (100, 80, 60, 40, and 20 NTU), starting at the highest target turbidity and ending with the lowest.
+PID CONTROL turned on the clay pump and ran for 15 minutes to allow for the system to reach and maintain the target turbidity.
+The next state, EXPERIMENT, started the coagulant pump and ran for three hours.
+This was the state from which the team collected the data.
+After EXPERIMENT, CLEANING (AIR) ran for four minutes.
+This state stoped the coagulant and clay pump, and started the 1 RPM air pump to introduce air into the system.
+The last state was CLEANING (WATER), which ran for five minutes and turned off the air pump to allow the water to force the air bubbles through the system.
 For more details on the team's ProCoDA method file, refer to the manual.

-First, the C-NARC ProCoDA method file was opened and the blue influent valve was set to the open position.
-In manual operation, ProCoDA's state was changed to ON, which turns on the mixer and the water pump.
+To run a experiment, the C-NARC ProCoDA method file was first opened and the blue influent valve was set to the open position.
+In manual operation, ProCoDA's state was changed to ON, which turned on the mixer and the water pump.
 The water pump was manually started at 76rpm and the red effluent valve was set to the open position after a brief delay to prevent back-flow of wastewater.
-Then, ProCodA was switched from manual to automatic operation, after which the clay pump automatically turns on.
+Then, ProCoDA was switched from manual to automatic operation, after which the clay pump automatically turned on.
 Fifteen minutes later, before ProCoDA switched to the EXPERIMENT state, the pressure sensors were zeroed through ProCoDA.
-The experiment was left to run for a set number of trials.
+The experiment was left to run for three trials at each target turibidity.
 Finally, the change in pressure and the accumulation of head loss in the flocculator were observed for each trial.

 ## Results and Analysis

-The trials for the current iteration of the experimental design were run in triplicates, with each triplicate containing 3 trials of the same target turbidity.
+The trials for the current iteration of the experimental design were run in triplicates, with each triplicate consisting of 3 trials of the same target turbidity.
 The average of the three trials of the same turbidity was then taken.
 Two full-length experiments were conducted, and the results are shown below.

 #### Experiment 1

 The results for Experiment 1 are shown in Figures 4 to 8 and in Table 1.
 The graphs in Figures 4 to 8 show that there is an increase in head loss over time for all sections of the flocculators.
 This increase is because over the course of the trial, coagulant nanoparticles accumulated on the flocculator wall, decreasing the tube's diameter and increasing the head loss.

 </div>